 UNICOS file systems are often stored on several different physical devices.
 When you configure a file system, you first specify the physical locations that compose the file system.
-This information is stored in the /opt/CYRIOs/sn9xxx/param file, and it is written using the menu system.
+This information is stored in the /sys/param file, and it is written using the menu system.
 You can store file systems on disk or in random-access memory (RAM), or a combination of both.

-The definition of your system's logical and physical disk devices is defined in the /opt/CYRIOs/sn9xxx/param file.
+The definition of your system's logical and physical disk devices is defined in the /sys/param file on the IOS.
 You must initialize that area of disk, using the mkfs command.